-We are offering up to 10,588,235 Class A Units and 3,000 Class B Units.
-Class A Units consist of one share of our common stock and a Warrant to purchase one share of our common stock at an exercise price per full share of common stock equal to 100% of the public offering price of the Class A Units (based on an assumed offering price per common share of \$0.85, which was the last reported sale price of our common stock on November 21, 2016).
+We are offering 17,142,858 Class A Units and 3,000 Class B Units.
+Class A Units consist of one share of our common stock and a Warrant to purchase one share of our common stock at an exercise price per full share of common stock equal to \$0.80.
 Class B Units consist of one share of our Series A convertible preferred stock, with a stated value of \$1,000 per share and convertible into shares of our common stock at the public offering price of the Class A Units, together with the equivalent number of Warrants as would have been issued to such purchaser if they had purchased Class A Units based on the public offering price.
+The placement agent has informed us that it has not received any indications of interest for Class B Units, thus we do not expect to confirm any sales of such Class B Units.
 The shares of common stock and Warrant part of a Class A Unit and the Series A convertible preferred stock, and Warrant part of a Class B Unit are each immediately separable and will be issued separately in this offering.